sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 In addition to sharing source code, ESDC should consider joining open standards and OSS boards and committees, devise systematic methods for targeted funding, work to improve security and find ways to help critical open standards and OSS projects become self-sustainable.
 This could enable ESDC to influence to direction of work which could also be leveraged by other government departments.
+It could also provide opportunities to recruit talent.

 The GC [Guide for Contributing to OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-contributing-to-open-source-software.html) provides recommendations how to: verify OSS licence; verify contributing process and policies; additional approvals; contribute to the project; contribute through professional services; publish contributions regardless of upstream acceptance.

-Notes:

-By being more involved in the communities, they could be leveraged as recruitment sources.

 ### Secure

 > We make sure the code we use and the code we share is free from vulnerabilities by applying continuous security testing.

+Open standards and OSS rely on good security practices instead of obscurity.
+A common misconception is that hiding code helps to prevent successful attacks.
+As NIST standard body recommends: "System security should not depend on the secrecy of the implementation or its components".
+Open standards and OSS development practices rely on hardening (or improving the security of) code by making it available for peers to test and try to break, and then fixing the problems found.

+OSS projects like OpenSSL, OpenSSH or GnuPG are just some of the main technologies that underpin the security of the Internet today.
+These projects are very widely used and supported in part by the [Linux Foundation Core Infrastructure Initiative](https://www.coreinfrastructure.org/).

-Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that OSS components that we use in our applications are free from vulnerabilities.
+Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that open standards and OSS components that we use in our applications are free from vulnerabilities.
 Likewise, we will thoroughly test the code that we intend to share.

-ESDC already has experience in this area in our security teams and the Computer Emergency Response Team for the institutions (CERT-EU), and from EU-FOSSA/EU-FOSSA2.
+ESDC already has experience in this area in our cyber security teams and with the cyber security Team at TBS There are also opportunities to learn and collaborate with the [EU-Free and Open Source Software Auditing (FOSSA)](https://joinup.ec.europa.eu/collection/eu-fossa-2) community.

-Notes:

-Security checklist (33)

-Security and privacy methods and tools should be made available for all to ensure that this practice can be accomplished with the least barriers as possible.

-Maybe a small reminder that Open source technologies play an important role in securing traffic on the internet.
-OpenVPN, for instance is open source and maintain a high percentage of market share in this space.

-Open Source = Security Innovation

 ### Stay in control